hyperledger-labs/umbra/docs/source/installing.rst

 ``
 $ cd umbra/build

 $ sudo chmod +x build_fabric.sh

 $ sudo ./build_fabric.sh

 $ cd -
 ``

-When executing this script, it will install the fabric-python SDK, download all the Fabric docker images, modify them accordingly to enable support for containernet functionalities (i.e., they must have the packages net-tools and iproute2 installed on them), and add the binaries configtxgen and cryptogen to the PATH env variable (i.e., as they are required by the fabric-python-sdk).
+When executing this script, it will install the fabric-python SDK, download all the Fabric docker images, modify them accordingly to enable support for containernet functionalities (i.e., they must have the packages net-tools and iproute2 installed on them), and add the binaries configtxgen and cryptogen to the PATH env variable (i.e., as they are required by the fabric-python-sdk, and the umbra-configs module).